Machine Xchange Coin (MXC) Hits Market Cap of $30.66 Million

-Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the dollar during the 24-hour period ending at 0:00 AM ET on August 28th.
-Over the last seven days, Machine Xchange Coin has traded 67.9% higher against the dollar.
-Machine Xchange Coin has a market capitalization of $30.66 million and $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last day.
-One Machine Xchange Coin coin can now be purchased for $0.0119 or 0.00000130 BTC on popular exchanges.
+Machine Xchange Coin (CURRENCY:MXC) traded up 10.3% against the US dollar during the 1-day period ending at 21:00 PM ET on August 29th.
+In the last seven days, Machine Xchange Coin has traded up 67.9% against the US dollar.
+One Machine Xchange Coin coin can currently be bought for approximately $0.0119 or 0.00000130 BTC on cryptocurrency exchanges.
+Machine Xchange Coin has a total market cap of $30.66 million and approximately $3.63 million worth of Machine Xchange Coin was traded on exchanges in the last 24 hours.

 - Binance USD (BUSD) traded down 0% against the dollar and now trades at $1.00 or 0.00002050 BTC.